AdnanHodzic/displaylink-debian/README.md

 #### displaylink-debian

-* Allows you to seamlessly install and uninstall DisplayLink drivers on Debian GNU/Linux.
+* Allows you to seamlessly install and uninstall DisplayLink drivers on Debian GNU/Linux and Ubuntu.

 How?
 Just run the script! (as regular user)